Saturday – Do I Hear a Waltz

 As it turns out, delaying this visit until later in the trip had certain advantages in that it allowed me to see how much of an impression the trip was making on my grandnephews.
 As we stood looking at some of those “fabulous views”, each of the boys was able to identify several of the places they’d visited.
 It also gave them a sense of how compact the old city is.
 It was fun and enlightening for me to see it through their eyes and is why I deemed it worth mentioning.

-Graceful men lift lovely girls
+Graceful men lift lovely girls.

 Okay.
 I’ve been to the ballet.
 In fact, I think all five of us had seen at least one ballet live in a theater.
 What none of us had done was see a ballet in Lisboa.
-In fact, while I had seen Mozart’s opera Le Nozze di Figaro in St. Petersburg, I’m not certain any of us had seen a ballet at any venue in Europe.
+In fact, while I had seen Mozart’s opera Le Nozze di Figaro in Saint Petersburg, I’m not certain any of us had seen a ballet at any venue in Europe.
 Thus, hoping to give my grandnephews a well-rounded experience, we decided to try to include some high culture when we were planning the trip.
 It turned out to be a matinee (16:00) performance of Tchaikovsky’s Swan Lake at Lisbon’s Coliseu dos Recreiros.

 Why Swan Lake and why this performance you might reasonably wonder.
 I can provide a general answer in a few words: trip activity scheduling limitations, ticket availability, and proximity.